 The Force Is With Malin Head, Inishowen

 The captivating nature of the cliff walk and its surrounding scenery is a perfect location to capture the imagination of visitor and local alike.
-From your visit to Malin Head you can understand why a section of the headland that lies beyond the trail was chosen to shoot a number of scenes of the eagerly anticipated Star Wars Episode VIII: The Last Jedi due to air on December 15th 2017.
+From your visit to Malin Head you can understand why locations in this region was chosen to shoot a number of scenes of the eagerly anticipated Star Wars Episode VIII: The Last Jedi due to air on December 15th 2017.